BY SOFO ARCHON

 Dogmatic, organized religion imposes on people what to think and what not to, what is good and what is bad, what is right and what is wrong.

-To reclaim your freedom, express your authenticity and walk on the path of understanding, be sure to break the chains of organized religion by questioning it, as well as starting your quest for the truth from scratch.
+To reclaim your freedom, express your authenticity and walk on the path of peace, joy and wisdom, break the chains of dogmatic religion by questioning it and starting your quest for the truth from scratch.

-2. Stop giving your power away to authority
+2. Stop giving your power away to external authority

-When we were children, most of us were taught to doubt ourselves and do pretty much only what authority commands us to.
-Now, as adults, we don’t trust ourselves, and let others take responsibility for our lives.
+As children, most of us were taught to doubt ourselves and do only what external authority commands us to.
+Now, as adults, we don’t trust ourselves anymore, and let others take responsibility for our lives.

-For example, we support corrupted politicians who do nothing but lie to us in order to satisfy their hunger for power, yet we’re under the illusion that we’re choosing a brighter future for ourselves, when in reality the options we’re given in our pseudodemocratic system are extremely limited and in essence almost exactly the same.
+For example, we support corrupted politicians who do nothing but lie to us in order to satisfy their hunger for power, being under the illusion that we’re choosing a brighter future for ourselves, when in reality the options we’re given in our pseudodemocratic system are extremely limited and in essence very much alike.

-If you want to create true positive change in the world, stop giving a few others power over your life, and take responsibility in your own hands.
-In addition, join a community of like-minded individuals and work together in order to help build a better social system that serves all people, instead of just the 1%.
+If you want to create true positive change in the world, stop obeying authority figures or waiting for someone to save you, and start taking responsibility in your own hands.
+In addition, consider joining a community of like-minded individuals and work together to help build a better political system that serves all people, not just the 1%.

 3. Question the dominant economic system

-In our global economic system, money is created out of debt, for nearly all money is essentially loaned into existence with interest attached to it.
-What that means is that there’s always less money in the economy than debt, which has people competing in the market for never enough, and results in economic inequality and social conflict.
+In our global economic system, money is created out of debt, for it’s essentially loaned into existence by banks with interest attached to it.
+What that means is that there’s always more debt than money in the economy, which has people competing in the market for never enough, and results in economic inequality and social conflict.

-In addition, our economic system is based on endless growth, which means that people have to always consume stuff in order for money to keep on circulating in the economy, and hence for people to remain employed.
-This not only requires excessive extraction of natural resources, but also the production of incredible amounts of toxic waste that is poisoning the very planet we depend on and share with countless other beings.
+In addition, our economic system is based on consumption, since people have to always buy and sell stuff in order for money to keep on circulating in the economy, and hence for people to remain employed.
+This not only requires the overextraction of natural resources, but also the production of insane amounts of toxic waste that is killing the very planet we depend on and share with countless other beings.

-If you agree that our economic system is obsolete and would like to help change it from its very foundations, I’d highly recommend you to do some research on the immense negative impacts of our economy, as well as to educate yourself on alternative, socially-just and environmentally-sustainable economic systems.
+If you agree that our economic system is obsolete and inherently destructive, and would like to help change it from its very foundations, consider doing research on the negative impacts of our global economy, as well as educating yourself on alternative, socially-just and environmentally-sustainable economic systems.

 4. Detach yourself from consumerism

-Being brought up in a consumer culture, we believe that money can buy everything we need, and that it will bring lasting happiness into our lives.
-As a result, we buy products and services without end, yet we always end up feeling dissatisfied and hungry for more.
+Being brought up in a consumer culture, most of us have been conditioned to believe that money can buy everything we need, including happiness.
+As a result, we buy products and services without end, yet we always end up feeling dissatisfied and hungry for more of them.

 The truth is that shopping can only provide us with temporary, superficial substitutes of what we truly need.
-And what we need is neither possessions nor services, but heart-opening experiences such as love, intimacy, and connection to the natural world.
+And what we need is neither products nor services, but heart-opening experiences such as intimacy with other people and connection with the natural world.

-Once you come upon this realization, you’ll not be concerned about which is the next best thing you can buy anymore, and instead invest your time and energy on things that actually matter to your happiness and well-being.
+Once you come upon this realization, you’ll stop being concerned about which is the next best thing you can buy, and instead start investing your time and energy on things that actually matter to your well-being.